checkly/docs.checklyhq.com/site/content/docs/groups/variables.md

 cli: true
 ---

+You can set both variables and secrets for a Group of checks.

-Similar to setting environment variables and secrets at the account level, you can set them at the group level.
-For browser and multistep checks, you can even set variables at the check level.
-See [browser check environment variables and secrets](/docs/browser-checks/variables) for more details.
+For browser and multistep checks, you can set variables at the check level.
+See [browser check variables and secrets](/docs/browser-checks/variables) for more details.

 ## Variable hierarchy